 By far the largest blow to New Ferry's fortunes came when Pascal Blasio blew up his furniture store "Homes in Style" (the former Connexions building) on the evening of Saturday 25th March 2017 in order to submit a false insurance claim.
 The deliberate gas explosion obliterated not only the entire block of buildings in which the store sat, but also took out many other shops and homes and injuring over 90 people.
 Over 100 buildings received varying degrees of damage, with a further 10 buildings having to be demolished including the popular Lan's House Chinese restaurant where most of the casualties on the night had been dining.
 The entire precinct was out of action for several months, businesses forced to close and not offered any compensation whatsoever by national government despite the disaster featuring on the national (and later international) news.
 Wirral Borough Council belatedly paid victims of the explosion £1,200 each in late 2019 when a scrutiny report was published which criticised some failures the authority had made in its subsequent handling of the disaster.
 Several residents (of damaged homes in Port Sunlight Village) had to stay in alternative accommodation for two years while their homes were repaired.
-As of 2021, no new buildings have been constructed on the explosion sites, but Wirral Borough Council is currently working towards announcing a development partner who will replace the destroyed buildings with a mix of replacement shops and homes.
+In February 2022, Wirral Borough Council announced the Regenda Group will be its development partner who will replace the destroyed buildings with a mix of replacement shops and homes.
 Find out more about the New Ferry explosion and its aftermath at www.newferryexplosion.com.

 The effect of the explosion has continued to the present day, with several of the businesses in the precinct which survived the explosion having since closed down.
 Losing so many shops at once in the disaster, including the much-loved Griffiths Meat and Pie Shop, and Lan's House Chinese Restaurant saw footfall (already depressed by years of neglect by absentee owners and increasing vacancy) collapse by 90%.
 Despite this, footfall along New Chester Road has recovered and several new niche businesses not dependent on internet sales have arrived in recent years.